Restore Your Bite, Improve Function

 • Ongoing healing (up to 2 weeks):

-Tenderness in the gums and minor discomfort may continue but reduce gradually with time and appropriate care, such as avoiding chewing on the implant site.
+Tenderness in the gums and minor discomfort may continue but may reduce gradually with time and appropriate care, such as avoiding chewing on the implant site.

 • Full internal recovery (3 to 6 months):

-Yes, it may still be possible to receive dental implants if you have experienced bone loss.
+In some cases, it may still be possible to receive dental implants if you have experienced bone loss.
 However, the amount and location of bone loss will influence the type of care recommended.
 Your dental professional will examine your oral health and determine whether your jawbone can support an implant.

 While dental implants are a common option for replacing missing teeth, there are risks and limitations to consider.
 These vary depending on your general health, bone condition, and how well post-procedure care is followed.
 Here are some of the possible risks or downsides: